 Since abbacus mathematics used true, not rounded decimal fractions when leaving the integer domain, proofs could mostly verify absolute agreement of results with what was requested.
-At times they could not, and approximations had to be introduced.
+At times absolute precision could not be achieved, and approximations had to be introduced.
 That happens, for example, when an iterative procedure is used to solve a discounting problem (above, p.
-29) that stops when the last contribution is either negligible or invisible.
+30) that stops when the last contribution is either negligible or invisible; similarly in geometric calculations where a "closest root" has to be taken.
 In such cases I do not remember to have ever seen a proof.
-It appears that the request of absolute truth was recognized to belong within mathematics, and that a similar imperative could not be imposed once the conditions of real commercial life had inserted themselves in the considerations.^[577]
+It appears that the request of absolute truth was recognized to belong within mathematics, and that a similar imperative could not be imposed once the conditions of real commercial life had inserted themselves in the considerations.^[597]

 Consistency was not only a norm imposed on those who practised abbacus mathematics but also expected to characterize its object (the latter an obvious precondition for the former).
 That is why formal fractions could be introduced and expected to behave just like ordinary fractions (cf. the explanation of the Trattato dell'alcibra amuchabile on p.
-228), and that is what Dardi presupposed in his demonstration that less times less makes plus (above, p.
-218).
+230), and that is what Dardi presupposed in his demonstration that less times less makes plus (above, p.
+219).
 Somehow, even Giovanni di Davizzo' mistaken intuition (p.
-208) probably depends on that expectation.
+209) probably depends on that expectation.